onyazuka/HaniwaMusic/README.md

 ## Ambitions
 - Maybe try ffmpeg or even own lib, instead of QMediaPlayer, to play audio (?)

-Uses own library for parsing .mp3 and .flac metadata tags and audio duration.
+Uses own library for parsing .mp3, .flac and .wav metadata tags and audio duration.
 Uses QMediaPlayer for playing audio.